 I suppose you could call Triple Threat an all-star, East vs. West clash of titans.

-In one corner, you’ve got Asian martial arts superstars Tony Jaa, Iko Uwais and Tiger Chen, none of them strangers to the genre.
+In one corner, you’ve got Asian martial arts superstars Tony Jaa, Iko Uwais, and Tiger Chen, none of them strangers to the genre.
 In the other, there’s Westerners Scott Adkins, Michael Jai White and Michael Bisping.
 Adkins & White are legends of direct-to-video action, while Bisping is a former UFC champion.

 If that collection of names doesn’t excite you, you’re obviously reading the wrong review.

-For everyone else, Triple Threat is blood-soaked brawl with a plot thrown in because most movies require them.
-Fortunately, director Jesse V. Johnson wisely keeps the story simple, lest it intrude too much on the action.
+For everyone else, Triple Threat is a blood-soaked brawl with a plot thrown in because most movies require them.
+Fortunately, director Jesse V. Johnson wisely keeps the story simple, lest it intrudes too much on the action.
 For the record, though, Jaa & Uwais play Payu & Long, two mercenaries duped into helping a crew of baddies release their boss, a notorious terrorist named Collins (Adkins), being held in a Thai village.
 After the mission, they are left-for-dead, as is lone surviving villager, Jaka (Iko Uwais), who now wants to avenge his wife’s murder.
-The three form an uneasy alliance to track down these killers, whose next target is Tian (Celina Jade), a philanthropist using her wealth to stop organized crime in her country.
+The three forms an uneasy alliance to track down these killers, whose next target is Tian (Celina Jade), a philanthropist using her wealth to stop organized crime in her country.

-Much of the movie is a chase, Payui & Long protecting Tian while Jaka infiltrates Collins’ crew (which includes White and Bisping).
+Much of the movie is a chase, with Payui & Long protecting Tian while Jaka infiltrates Collins’ crew (which includes White and Bisping).
 Though the film takes an occasional breather for necessary exposition, it’s mostly one elaborate action set-piece after another.
 There’s martial arts o’ plenty, of course, as well as ample amounts of bullets and blood.
 And if you’ve ever wondered what being shot point-blank by a grenade launcher looks like, this is the movie for you.